microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 Valid user-defined functions follow these rules:

-* A user-defined function has a strongly-typed list of zero or more input arguments.
+* A user-defined function has a strongly typed list of zero or more input arguments.
 * An input argument has a name, a type, and (for scalar arguments) a [default value](#default-values).
 * The name of an input argument is an identifier.
 * The type of an input argument is either one of the scalar data types, or a tabular schema.